-Corequisites: NUR 132, HSC 220 6 lecture hours per week Fulfills core elements: 1,6,16
+Corequisites: NUR 132, HSC 220

 This course introduces basic nursing care of the family during the childbearing process, including antepartum, intrapartum, postpartum and normal newborn period.
 Topics of family structure and adaptation, fertility and infertility, and deviations from the normal maternity and newborn cycle will be addressed.